 The impact of the Brexit vote upon the ICO

-Those familiar with EU data protection regulation will be aware that the Article 29 Working Party (A29WP), whose members include representatives from each EU Member State's regulatory authority, regularly issue important opinion papers on key data protection issues.
+Those familiar with EU data protection rules will be aware that the European Data Protection Board (EDPB), whose members include representatives from each EU Member State's data protection regulatory authorities, plays a very significant role in data protection compliance.

-A word about the NIS Directive
+A word about cybersecurity, and the EU NIS Directive

 We intend to update our guidance in this area as the data protection and cybersecurity law implications become clearer.